About Running Start

 The Washington State Legislature established Running Start as an option to offer high school students more choices to complete their high school education.

 The Running Start program offers academically qualified high school juniors and seniors enrolled in public high schools the opportunity to take college classes while earning credit for high school.
-Students may take classes at any one of the three Green River campuses or online.
-Students interested in Running Start may learn more about the program by reading this website or attending an information session on campus.
+Students may take classes at any one of the Green River campuses or online.
+Students interested in Running Start may learn more about the program by reading this website or viewing our information session.

 Green River's Running Start Program at a glance: